KDE/digikam-doc/README.md

 Under **Linux:** run `make epub`

 The EPUB ebook is generated in `build/epub`.
 Open the ebook file by double click `DigikamManual.epub`.
+It must look like this:

 [![](project/images/digikam_handbook_EPUB.png "EPUB Version of digiKam Handbook Shown in e-book Viewer")](project/images/digikam_handbook_EPUB.png)